 If you’d like a preview of the text, you can read an excerpt below:

 Excerpt from The Lives of Animals by J.M.
 Coetzee, edited and introduced by Amy Gutmann.
 Copyright © 1999 by Princeton University Press.
 Reprinted by permission.

 Voiceless has three Loan Kits (each containing up to 30 copies of the novel) available to Australian high school teachers free-of-charge.
-Please email email@example.com to apply for a Loan Kit of The Lives of Animals.
+Please email firstname.lastname@example.org to apply for a Loan Kit.

 John M Coetzee won the Nobel Prize for Literature and is a two-time winner of the Booker Prize and winner of the Christina Stead Prize for Fiction in the 2010 NSW Premier’s Literary Awards.
 He is a Patron of Voiceless.